Mark is clerked primarily by Lee Johnson, Clare Sabido, Natasha Southgate and Alicia Lutumba.

 Mark has been instructed in cases arising out of road traffic accident fatalities, including the successful defence of a Royal Mail lorry driver who hit a stationary vehicle on the A40, killing its elderly occupants, and appeared for 14 year old girl who kept her pregnancy secret from her parents in a rarely seen case of infanticide.

-A selection of trials in which Mark has been appeared include:
+A selection of homicide trials in which Mark has been instructed include:

 In Silk

-- R v MJ (Nottingham 2020): Ongoing trial defending an admitted drug dealer who is alleged with 5 others to have attacked a rival dealer’s drug house with machetes, killing one of the men as they tried to escape from first floor windows.
+• R v J (Nottingham 2020): Defending an admitted drug dealer alleged with 5 others to have attacked a rival dealer’s drug house with machetes, killing one of the men as they tried to escape from first floor windows.
+At the time, the longest running trial during the Covid pandemic.

-- R v SA (Harrow 2020): For the defence of the 2nd defendant in an 8-handed murder trial arising from a road rage incident between two rival gangs, during which the defendant admitted killing the deceased with a samurai sword.
+• R v A (Harrow 2020): For the defence of the 2nd defendant in an 8-handed murder trial arising from a road rage incident between two rival gangs, during which the defendant admitted killing the deceased with a samurai sword.
 The defendant contended that he was acting in self-defence and the defence of his brother.
 Trial aborted in week 3 due to Covid-19 lockdown.

 Serious & Specialist Crime